mengelbrecht/slimline/README.md

     </tr>
     <tr>
       <td>
-        The maximum execution time of a process in seconds until its run time is displayed on exit.
+        The maximum execution time of a command in seconds until its run time is displayed on exit.
       </td>
     </tr>
     <tr>